hamzaamjad1000/hamzaamjad1000/README.md

 # 👨‍💻 Hamza Amjad | Software Engineer

-Aspiring Software Developer | AI & ML Enthusiast
+Software Engineer | AI & ML Enthusiast

 ---

 ## Welcome to My Profile!

-I am an enthusiastic software developer with a strong foundation in programming languages, frameworks, AI, and ML.
+I am an software developer with a strong foundation in programming languages, frameworks, AI, and ML.
 Passionate about building clean, efficient, and scalable applications while continuously learning in the ever-evolving tech world.
 Explore my repositories to see my projects and contributions!